AI Integration & Development

 External Service (database, API, file system)

-I expect MCP (or something very similar) to become the standard integration layer for agentic systems within the next year or two.
+I expect MCP to become the standard integration layer for agentic systems within the next year.
 The N-times-M problem is too painful, and the industry is converging on this approach.

 Here is where I get opinionated about what actually works today, versus what is still aspirational.